Want to be Seattle’s next mayor? Here are 10 challenges

 ∙ Invest in Seattle’s Office of Economic Development.
 Seattle has been spoiled by not having to fight to attract, retain and expand local businesses as other cities must do.
 Now Seattle is a high-cost city with growing urban challenges.
 The next mayor needs to empower our Office of Economic Development to focus on nurturing and expanding those sectors of our local economy best poised to provide well-paying jobs to the most people from marginalized communities.
 Regardless of what the City Council does, the mayor must methodically and extensively survey businesses to ask what they need to renew their leases, recover and grow our tax base in an inclusive way.

-If we chart a course for common ground instead of controversy, Seattle can speed toward an inclusive recovery.
+If we chart a course with many of these strategies, Seattle can speed toward an inclusive recovery.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.